-E. The discharge shall be free from pollutants in amounts or combinations that:

-- 1. Settle to form bottom deposits that inhibit or prohibit the habitation, growth or propagation of aquatic life; - 2.
-Cause objectionable odor in the area in which the surface water is located;

-- 3. Cause off-flavor in aquatic organisms; - 4.
-Are toxic to humans, animals, plants or other organisms; - 5.
-Cause the growth of algae or aquatic plants that inhibit or prohibit the habitation, growth or propagation of other aquatic life or that impair recreational uses; - 6.
-Change the color of the surface water from natural background levels of color. - F. The discharge shall be free from oil, grease and other pollutants that float as debris, foam, or scum; or that cause a film or iridescent appearance on the surface of the water; or that cause a deposit on a shoreline, bank or aquatic vegetation. - G. The discharge shall not cause an increase in the ambient water temperature of more than 3.0 degrees Celsius. - H. The discharge shall not cause the dissolved oxygen concentration in the receiving water to fall below 6 mg/L, unless the percent saturation of oxygen remains equal to or greater than 90%. - I. The discharge shall not cause the receiving water to exceed 80 mg/L for suspended sediment concentration. - J. Samples taken for the monitoring requirements specified in Part I shall be collected at the following locations: - 1.
-Influent samples shall be taken at a point between the wellhead and the receiving water. - 2.
-Sampling locations for in-lake limitations given in this permit are shown in Appendix B of this permit.
+- 1. The discharge shall be free from pollutants in amounts or combinations that, in the receiving water (Gila River): - a.
+Settle to form bottom deposits that inhibit or prohibit the habitation, growth or propagation of aquatic life; - b.
+Cause objectionable odor in the area in which the surface water is located; - c.
+Cause off-flavor in aquatic organisms; - d.
+Are toxic to humans, animals, plants or other organisms; - e.
+Cause the growth of algae or aquatic plants that inhibit or prohibit the habitation, growth or propagation of other aquatic life or that impair recreational uses; - f.
+Change the color of the surface water from natural background levels or color. - 2.
+The discharge shall be free from oil, grease and other pollutants that, in the receiving water (Gila River) float as debris, foam, or scum; or that cause a film or iridescent appearance on the surface of the water; or that cause a deposit on a shoreline, bank or aquatic vegetation. - 3.
+The discharge shall not cause an increase in the ambient water temperature in the Gila River of more than 3.0 degrees Celsius. - 4.
+The discharge shall not cause the dissolved oxygen concentration in the receiving water (Gila River) to fall below 6 mg/l, unless the percent saturation of oxygen remains equal to or greater than 90%. - 5.
+The discharge shall not cause the receiving water (Gila River) to exceed 80 mg/L for suspended sediment concentration.
+Suspended sediment concentrations in samples collected during or within 48 hours after a local storm event to determine compliance with this standard.

-PART II.
-MONITORING AND REPORTING
+PART II - MONITORING AND REPORTING